rohitrtk/TheGame/README.md

 # TheGame
-|2017| Diablo style game being made by some friends and I using the Unity game engine.
+|2017| Diablo style game being made by me using the Unity game engine.